ZhuLvs/2DIR/README.md

 ## Quick Start

 First, you need to download the training dataset.
-You can download it from [this link](https://zenodo.org/records/13382835)  (it's quite large, 1.2GB) and save it under the `data` directory.
+You can download it from [this link](https://zenodo.org/records/13382835)  (1.2GB) and save it under the `data` directory.

 The validation dataset link is [this link](https://zenodo.org/records/13382753).